matthewogtong/matthewogtong/README.md

 https://www.coursera.org/professional-certificates/meta-ios-developer 🟩🟩🟩🟩🟩🟩⬛️⬛️⬛️⬛️⬛️⬛️

 👨🏻‍💻 Expanding my knowledge on Firebase, Combine, and Coordinator Architecture through [Kodeco](https://www.kodeco.com) and [Udemy](https://www.udemy.com/).

+👨🏻‍💻 Personal side project to build and deploy my first app to App store

 👨🏻‍💻 Documenting my journey and experiences in iOS development by writing technical blogs on [Medium](https://medium.com), where I share my insights and lessons learned, as well as discuss new technologies, best practices, and case studies in the field
 <br>